realpython/flask-single-page-app/readme.md

 1. Looked briefly at Jinja templating
 1. Touched on dynamic routes using query parameters
 1. Styled the app using HTML and CSS

+## Part 3 (09/20/2014):

+1. Updated our Flask view to return JSON on a POST request
+1. Setup JavaScript and jQuery on the client-side
+1. Grabbed the values from the form using jQuery
+1. Sent the values to the server-side via AJAX
+1. Summed the values on the server-side, then returned the sum back to the client-side
+1. Added the returned value to the DOM